paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-two.md

 [paketo-buildpacks/github-config](https://github.com/paketo-buildpacks/github-config)
 inside the `implementation/.github/workflows` location.

-Generic actions (like the "assemble" step, for example) will live in the github-config repository as well, under a directory named `dependency`, inside of the `actions` directory.
+Any generic actions that are created will live in the github-config repository as well, under a directory named `dependency`, inside of the `actions` directory.

 The github-config repository `CODEOWNERS` file will be updated to set the `@paketo-buildpacks/dependencies-maintainers` to the owners of the